ajrod/Google-Ants-AI-Challenge/README.md

 The [AI Challenge](http://aichallenge.org/index.php) is all about creating artificial intelligence that controls a colony of ants which fight against other colonies for domination in a competitive tournament.
-I participated in this tournament twice concurrently during Fall 2011.
+I participated in this tournament twice concurrently.

 My bot in this repository I wrote independently using C#, but I also spent much more time working on another bot with a team for a course at University of Toronto.
 That bot was written in haskell and had a very different strategy due